echaya/SiteRepo/site/pack/deps/opt/neowiki.nvim/README.md

   -- The filename for a wiki's index page (e.g., "index.md"). index_file = "index.md",

+  -- Automatically discover and register nested wiki roots. discover_nested_roots = false,

   -- Defines the keymaps used by neowiki.
-  -- Setting a keymap to `false` or an empty string will disable it.

-  keymaps = {
+  -- Setting a keymap to `false` or an empty string will disable it. keymaps = {
     -- In Normal mode, follows the link under the cursor.
     -- In Visual mode, creates a link from the selection. action_link = "<CR>",
     action_link_vsplit = "<S-CR>",
     action_link_split = "<C-CR>",
-    -- Toggles the status of a gtd item.
-    -- Works on the current line in Normal mode and on the selection in Visual mode. toggle_task = "<leader>wt",

     -- Jumps to the next link in the buffer. next_link = "<Tab>",
     -- Jumps to the previous link in the buffer. prev_link = "<S-Tab>",
+    -- Navigate back and forth in history. navigate_back = "[[",
+    navigate_forward = "]]",
     -- Jumps to the index page of the current wiki. jump_to_index = "<Backspace>",

-    -- Deletes the current wiki page.
+    -- Renames the current wiki page and updates backlinks. rename_page = "<leader>wr",
-    delete_page = "<leader>wd",
+    -- Deletes the current wiki page and updates backlinks. delete_page = "<leader>wd",
+    -- Inserts a link to another wiki page. insert_link = "<leader>wi",
     -- Removes all links in the current file that point to non-existent pages. cleanup_links = "<leader>wc",

+    -- Toggles the status of a gtd item.
+    -- Works on the current line in Normal mode and on the selection in Visual mode. toggle_task = "<leader>wt",

+    -- Closes the floating window.
+    close_float = "q",
   },

   -- Configuration for the GTD functionality.